-I mostly cover fringe theatre performance.
+I mostly cover fringe theatre performance, with additional coverage of small- & mid-scale, touring and subsidised work.
 It's where the passion, blood, sweat and tears live in the theatre ecology.
 It's theatre in its purest, rawest form.
 It's where invention and creativity are born from low budgets, volunteering and unerring faith in the work.
 It is the breeding ground for new work and talent, where well-written, balanced reviews are both desperately needed and hardest to get.

 I particularly focus on new work and classical theatre reinventions, but I have a democratic, first-come-first-serve policy on invitations in order to see as wide a range of work as possible.